Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 <div style="font-size: 0.72em;">

-* Novel by Cixin Liu describes the concept of a "dark forest", the ultimate adversarial environment, where detection means certain destuction from the hands of apex predatorial civilizations.
+* Novel by Cixin Liu describes the concept of a "dark forest", the ultimate adversarial environment, where detection means certain destuction from the hands of apex predators.
 * **Generalized Frontrunners** are bots looking for *any* profitable transactions submitted to the mempool.
-* *Ethereum is a Dark Forest, Dan Robinson and Georgios Konstantopoulos* **[August 2020]**
+* *Ethereum is a Dark Forest, Dan Robinson and Georgios Konstantopoulos* **[August 2020]**.

 Notes:
 * Cixin Liu [Si-Szin Lju]